murdinc/drivethru/README.md

 ```

-The structure of the source_folder for the configuration above should look similar this:
+The structure of the source_folder for the configuration above should look similar to this:

 ```
 source/